Average Weather at Diego Garcia British Indian Ocean Territory

 The wetter season lasts 6.1 months, from September 21 to March 24, with a greater than 49% chance of a given day being a wet day.
 The chance of a wet day peaks at 70% on January 21.

 The drier season lasts 5.9 months, from March 24 to September 21.
 The smallest chance of a wet day is 28% on July 31.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 70% on January 21.

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Diego Garcia experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Diego Garcia experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year at Diego Garcia.
 The most rain falls during the 31 days centered around January 15, with an average total accumulation of 11.1 inches.

 The least rain falls around August 3, with and average total accumulation of 2.7 inches.